RizkyRajitha/appwriteiac/README.md

 after that, we need to specify the [security groups](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-security-groups.html) to allow web traffic to the EC2 instance we are provisioning. for that create `securitygroups.tf` file.

-here we provision 3 security groups.
+here we provision 4 security groups.

-1.allow http ingress traffic (allow inbound http traffic to EC2) port 80 2. allow https ingress traffic (allow inbound https traffic to EC2) port 443
+1. allow http ingress traffic (allow inbound http traffic to EC2) : port `80`

+2. allow https ingress traffic (allow inbound https traffic to EC2) : port `443`

+3. allow ssh ingress traffic (allow inbound ssh traffic to EC2) : port `22`

-3.allow all egress traffic (allow all outbound traffic to EC2)
+4. allow all egress traffic (allow all outbound traffic to EC2)

 ### securitygroups.tf